jgittings/chainbench/README.md

 of different Java distributed locking frameworks, such as Hazelcast, Terracotta, etc.

-For each run it randomly selects a framework from a specified list, as well as randomly selecting other parameters such as the number of servers, threads per server, and contended resources.
+For each run it randomly selects a framework from a specified list, as well as randomly selecting other parameters such as the number of servers, threads per server, and contended resources from specified ranges.
 The results of each run are logged to a results file.

 By averaging over many such iterations (i.e. using multiple runs per data point), as well as calculating